SwissDataScienceCenter/renku/docs/admin/prerequisites/gitlabrunner.rst

 In order for GitLab to build images that later will be used for launching the Jupyter Notebooks, you need to configure a node that runs a GitLab Runner.

 The following are the steps needed for setting up a GitLab Runner in a docker container.
-Alternatively you can install and run it directly in a VM, see `Gitlab docs <https://docs.gitlab.com/runner/install/linux-repository.html>`_.
+Alternatively you can install and run it directly in a VM, see `GitLab documentation <https://docs.gitlab.com/runner/install/linux-repository.html>`_.

 1. Run GitLab Runner
 ~~~~~~~~~~~~~~~~~~~~~~